What is a Sak Yant Tattoo?

 Sak Yant Tattoos are a traditional form of tattooing that originated in Southeast Asia.
 They are also known as Yantra tattoos or Traditional Thai Tattoos, Monk Tattoos, and are deeply rooted in the spiritual and religious beliefs of the region.
 In recent years, these tattoos have gained popularity across the world, with many people getting them as a form of body art or as a symbol of their spiritual beliefs.

-In this article, we will explore what a Sak Yant tattoo is (compared to a Fake ‘Bamboo tattoo’ promoted by normal tattoo parlors), its history, meaning, and how to get one.
+In this article, we will explore what a Sak Yant tattoo is and compared to a Fake ‘Bamboo tattoo’ promoted by normal tattoo parlors), its history, meaning, and how to get one.

 Table of Contents